Torsion of the appendix testis

 • Ask your doctor if you can give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain.
 Be safe with medicines.
 Read and follow all instructions on the label.

-Torsion of the appendix testis in children: When to call
+Torsion of the appendix testis in teens: When to call

 Call your doctor now or seek immediate medical care if:

-• Your child has severe or increasing pain.
+• Your teen has severe or increasing pain.

-• You notice a change in how your child's testicles look or are positioned in his scrotum.
+• Your teen notices a change in how his testicles look or are positioned in his scrotum.

-• You notice new or worse swelling in your child's scrotum.
+• Your teen notices new or worse swelling in his scrotum.

-• Your child has symptoms of a urinary problem, such as a urinary tract infection.
+• Your teen has symptoms of a urinary problem, such as a urinary tract infection.
 These may include:

 • Pain or burning when he urinates.